Vermeille/puyo-platform/README.md

 Independently of the player's choices, every three steps the puyos will move down.

+Note: A game is automatically lost if it hasn't been played in more than 5 minutes.
+To avoid overoad, a game is automatically lost is it receives two requests in less than 750ms, we recommend the challenger to sleep for 1s before any request.
+Lost games are deleted undeterministically to free memory.

 ## VS mode

 The server in VS mode works almost exactly the same way.
 The difference are: